 …they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you.
 They will give an account to Him who is ready to judge the living and the dead.
 (1 Peter 4:4-5)

 But I fought.
-As the jokes rolled on, I fought the corners of my mouth as they tried to raise themselves in an accommodating tweak.
+As the jokes rolled on, I fought the corners of my mouth as they tried to raise themselves into an accommodating tweak.
 Every day.
 Sometimes I faltered, to the grief of God.
 But I kept fighting.